 “He’s late…” Sairek mumbled quietly as he, Nayleen and Cyial sat at the kitchen table.
-Varhi was so late that the plate Nayleen made for him for supper was still left unattended, while they had already finished their meals.
+Varhi was so late that the plate Nayleen made for him for supper was still left unattended and had gone cold, while they had already finished their meals.
 An hour ago.

 “I’m sure there’s a good reason.
 Varhi can take care of himself here better than any of us.”
 Nayleen tried to soothe him.